Centre for Forensic Neuroscience

 Information for Family Members

-May provide additional structured information around the accused person's account, helping family members to understand the position being advanced.
+May provide additional structured information around the examined account, assisting family members to understand the position being advanced by the examinee.

 Informed Decision-Making